pingcap/docs/develop/dev-guide-use-follower-read.md

 ---
 title: Follower Read
-summary: Introduce how to use Follower Read to optimize query performance.
+summary: Learn how to use Follower Read to optimize query performance.
 ---

 # Follower Read